slsu0424/slsu0424.github.io/_posts/2023-11-02-chat-with-the-mimiciii-database.md

 Pre-requisites:
 1. Knowledge of OpenAI
 2. Knowledge of Langchain
-3. Knowledge of Azure SQL Database
+3. Knowledge of Azure services

 Environment:
 1. Python: 3.9.0